 The First Nations, Métis, Innu, and Inuit youth are the fastest-growing demographic in Canada.
-Indigenous youth are affected by intergenerational trauma caused by Colonialism, the forced removal of children in the Sixties Scoop and the Residential Schools era.
-Inequalities such as lack of clean water, education, healthcare and infrastructure also negatively affect remote northern communities.
+Suicide rates amongst Indigenous youth are the highest in the world.
+Indigenous youth are affected by intergenerational trauma caused by Colonialism, the forced removal of children in the Sixties Scoop, and the Residential Schools era.
+Inequalities such as lack of clean water, education, healthcare, and infrastructure also negatively affect remote northern communities.

 To confront the multiple realities and inequalities facing First Nations, Innu, Inuit and Métis youth in remote, Northern communities.
 To convey one clear message to the youth: You are valued and your voices are important.

 We listen and respond to what the community expresses as a need.